 The Commissioner's Police and Crime Plan is an important document which outlines the priorities for the Constabulary on behalf of the public.
-It is then my job, together with the Chief Officer team, to deliver the Plan's objectives alongside the national elements of the Strategic Policing Requirement, recommendations from HMICFRS and the Government's national crime and policing measures.
+It is then my job, together with the Chief Officer team, to deliver the Plan's objectives alongside the national elements of the Strategic Policing Requirement, recommendations from Her Majesty's Inspectorate of Constabularies and Fire & Rescue Services (HMICFRS) and the Government's national crime and policing measures.